Azure/azure-rest-api-specs/documentation/openapi-authoring-automated-guidelines.md

 * fooBarBaz
 * resourceKey
 * resourceApiKey
+* publicIPAddress
+* enableSsl

 **Bad Examples**: The following would be invalid:
 * PascalCase
 * UpperCamelCase
 * resourceAPIKey
+* enableSSL

 **Bad Examples**: The following violate these guidelines but would not be caught by automation:
 * alllowercase - If there are multiple words, please capitalize starting with the second word
 * miXeDcApItAlIzAtIoN - Please capitalize the first letter of each word (and not seemingly random letters)
+* resourceAPIkey - Automation would incorrectly recognize "Ikey" as a word and not flag the property name

 Links: [Index](#index) | [Error vs. Warning](#error-vs-warning) | [Automated Rules](#automated-rules) | [ARM](#arm-violations): [Errors](#arm-errors) or [Warnings](#arm-warnings) | [SDK](#sdk-violations): [Errors](#sdk-errors) or [Warnings](#sdk-warnings)